-Except for the proximate areas near the nuclear power plants, there is no dangerous level of radiation detected in Japan.
-Tokyo is NOT within radiation contamination concern area, located over 200km (124 miles) away from the Fukushima Daiichi nuclear power plant facilities.
+Except for the neighboring areas near the nuclear power plants, there is no dangerous level of radiation detected in Japan.
+Tokyo is NOT within radiation contamination area, as it is located over 200km (124 miles) away from the Fukushima Daiichi nuclear power plant facilities.
 The radiation level in Tokyo is similar to that of New York City.
-The International Civil Aviation Organization (ICAO) and other international organizations confirm that the radiation level in the atmosphere is within a reasonable safety level to human health.

 You can confirm the international comparison of radiation level here.

-Since the 3.11 earthquake, Japan National Tourism Organization (JNTO) continues to release updates on its website, including radiation conditions, transportation, events and other travel-related information.
+Since the March 11 earthquake, the Japan National Tourism Organization (JNTO) continues to release updates on its website, including radiation conditions, transportation, events and other travel-related information.